Supporting vulnerable populations

 - The Australian Government Department of Health and Aged Care have developed a variety of translated resources in over 60 languages:

-- Queensland Department of Health has Queensland-specific COVID-19 translated resources.
+- Queensland Department of Health has Queensland-specific COVID-19 translated and plain English resources.

 Free RAT test expansion in Queensland

 From August 2022, Queensland Health has expanded the eligibility for access to free Rapid Antigen Testing (RAT) kits for the following population groups:

 - people at risk of or experiencing homelessness, including people escaping domestic and family violence